Welcome to your Union, Graduate Employees!

 – Being a Committee member lets you dig deep and vote on important work, such as Finance, Constitution, and Social & Political Education committees.

-- Are you our next President?
-Our Executive Committee is a 9-member team of graduate employees who manage projects, communicate with membership and media, build newsletters, represent workers to Oregon State, and supervise our staff.
+– Want to get really involved?
+Our Executive Council is a team of Graduate Employees who manage projects, communicate with membership and media, build newsletters, represent workers to Oregon State, and supervise our staff.

 Contact Info and Social Media